Comprehensive Guide to Buying and Building with Dell PowerEdge T330 Server

 • Poor expandability, does not have many PCIE lanes, also there is almost no upgrade path to speak of

-• Proprietary form factor parts, firmware locks and limited BIOS features, it might not function with incompatible parts installed
+• With proprietary form factor parts, firmware locks, and limited BIOS features, it might not function with incompatible parts installed.

 • Not as fast or as efficient as new builds